undergrad-partner-school

 Books and Supplies

-The estimated price of books and supplies for a college or university should also be taken into consideration as another significant financial element.
-The cost of books and supplies for full-time students of this school is estimated at about $800.
+The approximate price of books and supplies for a college or university should also be taken into account as another significant financial element.
+The estimated cost of books and supplies for a full-time student of this school is $800.

 Boarding